 Centres should note that entries must be made for each unit a candidate is taking within the linear specification in addition to the linear qualification cash-in code.

-Candidates wishing to improve their overall grade for the linear GCSE qualification will be required to re-enter all the units/components.
+Candidates wishing to improve their overall grade for the legacy linear GCSE qualification will be required to re-enter all the units/components.
 If the candidate is satisfied with the previously awarded mark for controlled assessment, the mark can be carried forward as long as the work has been part of the moderation process (not necessarily part of the sample), has been aggregated and cashed-in previously.
 Centres are reminded that carry forward marks must not be placed on the Internal Assessment Mark Input System.
 Instead, centres should indicate carry forward by entering 'C' on the system.
 There is no need for this previously moderated work to be re-submitted to the moderator.

 Very Late Entries